akinwilson/kmlflow/README.md

 ## Usage

 The `examples/` folder contains `python` code where experiments are set up, run and tracked, using the Katib and MLFlow SDKs clients.
 Particularly, the `track.py` script exemplifies the use fo the MLFlow client to track both the system and model metrics, artifacts and model parameters. `publish.py` demonstrates how to automate the process of constructing the serving image following the fitting routine of a model whilst relying on the MLFlow artifact server to construct this image.
-Finally, `proposal.py` presents how you can set up hyperparameter optimization experiments using the Katib SDK and tracking trials of this experiment via the MLFlow server, with the option to automate the serving image constructing following each trial.
+Finally, `proposal.py` presents how you can set up hyperparameter optimisation experiments using the Katib SDK and tracking trials of this experiment via the MLFlow server, with the option to automate the serving image constructing following each trial.

 To make use of the object artifact store provided by MinIO that replaces s3 for a local deployment of MLFlow, you need to export the following environment variables.